Yannick H.,

 2. Operations & Processes

-3. Business Model
+3. Business model

 From product sales to subscription.
 From B2C to platform.
 From local to global.

-It's uncomfortable.
+That is uncomfortable.
 But sometimes necessary.

-4. Technology Foundation
+4. Technology foundation

 5. Culture & Skills